 I got to sample some of their sides, and I actually enjoyed them especially the Mayport Shrimp Salad, Roasted Beets with Arugula and Feta, Citrus Quinoa with Cranberries and Pecans, and Chickpea and Cucumber Salad.

 I found Chef Haney has done a great job combining ingredients that work together so well.

 For example, the tanginess of the feta helped reduce the bitterness of the arugula, and roasting the beets helped reduce its earthy taste.
 Then combining all three tastes give you a totally different flavour profile.

-They also have a juice and smoothie bar which uses 100% organic fresh fruits and veggies.
+Native Sun Natural Foods Market also has a juice and smoothie bar which uses 100% organic fresh fruits and veggies.
 There’s also a + Bar area that serves organic wine, beer, kombucha, and a selection of bar bites and acai bowls.

 I highly recommend you to get the Young Thai Coconut Smoothie.
 They use real Thai coconut and the resulting smoothie really takes you back to what you can get in Asia.